modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 ## 10.3.
 Organization and evaluation of learning communities.

-In this section we describe what a learning community is about and explains that the organization of LIGO project can be interpreted in terms of  a learning community.
+In this section we describe what a [learning community](https://en.wikipedia.org/wiki/Learning_community) is about and explains that the organization of LIGO project can be interpreted in terms of  a learning community.

-Learning communities (LC) are cases of communities of practice, where individuals learn by interacting with each other in practical contexts in which knowing and doing are strongly related.
+Learning communities (LC) are cases of [communities of practice](https://en.wikipedia.org/wiki/Community_of_practice), where individuals learn by interacting with each other in practical contexts in which knowing and doing are strongly related.
 The LC are groups of human beings who have the support of technological devices and are organized to accomplish certain goals with the following purposes: to be informed and establish communications; to obtain, apply and generate knowledge, as well as to participate in the realization of transformation activities.

-According to Linn and His (2000), four pedagogical-pragmatic principles characterize a Learning Community (LC): P1: accessible knowledge (AK), P2: visible thought (VT), P3: mutual learning (ML) and P4: continuous learning (CL).
+According to Linn and His (2000), four pedagogical-pragmatic principles characterize a Learning Community (LC): P1: accessible [knowledge](https://en.wikipedia.org/wiki/Knowledge) (AK), P2: visible [thought](https://en.wikipedia.org/wiki/Thought) (VT), P3: [mutual learning](https://en.wikipedia.org/wiki/Cooperative_learning) (ML) and P4: Ñ[continuous learning](https://en.wikipedia.org/wiki/Lifelong_learning) (CL).
 The degree of accomplishment of each principle can be determined by providing evidence that certain operational criteria are satisfied.

 Next we present a sample of operational criteria (OC) useful for evaluating to what extend each one of the four pedagogical-pragmatic principles is satisfactorily accomplished.